nuxt/docs/en/api/configuration-dev.md

 ---
-title: "API: The dev Property"
+title: 'API: The dev Property'
 description: Define the development or production mode.
 ---